 - 1. The VLBA alone (SC, HN, NL, FD, LA, PT, KP, OV, BR, and MK), with the possible inclusion of the VLA.
-The VLA can be requested in either phased array or single antenna mode; consult Wrobel & Claussen (1994) for information on VLBI at the VLA.
+The VLA can be requested in either phased array or single antenna mode; consult Wrobel & Claussen (1996) for information on VLBI at the VLA.
 Proposal deadlines are February 1, June 1, and October 1.
 Observing periods for such projects are identical to those for the VLA and are advertised regularly in the NRAO Newsletter.
 Observing time is allocated by the VLA/VLBA Scheduling Committee.
 Approved VLBA projects are scheduled by the VLBA scheduler Barry Clark (see Section 25.4). - 2.
 The European VLBI Network (EVN).
-Prospective proposers can consult Alef, Garrett, & Mantovani (1993; the EVN Handbook hereafter) for updated information on EVN members and the capabilities of EVN antennas.
-(The EVN Handbook can be obtained through account VLBINFO on ASTBO1.
-The Internet address is "astbo1.bo.cnr.it" (192.167.165.1).
-Span access is via ASTBO1::VLBINFO or 38057::VL-BINFO.)
+Prospective proposers can consult Schilizzi (1995) and Alef & Mantovani (1995; the EVN Handbook hereafter) for information on EVN members and the capabilities of EVN antennas.
+The EVN Handbook can be obtained through account VLBINFO on ASTBO1; the Internet address is "astbo1.bo.cnr.it" (192.167.165.1).
 The EVN handles the proposing, refereeing, and scheduling mechanisms for such projects, which must all be run during a regular VLBI Network session.
 EVN proposal deadlines are February 1, June 1, and October 1.
-VLBI Network session dates and wavelengths are routinely announced by EVN mailings and in the NRAO Newsletter.
+VLBI Network session dates and wavelengths are routinely announced by EVN mailings and in the NRAO

+Newsletter.
 Observing time is allocated by the EVN Program Committee.
 Approved EVN projects are scheduled by the EVN scheduler R. Schwartz.
-Any EVN proposal requesting the VLBA or two or more of the non-EVN VLBA affiliates identified in Item 3 below constitutes a global proposal, and must be submitted to both the VLBA and the EVN. - 3.
-VLBA affiliates in addition to the VLA include Arecibo, Effelsberg, the Deep Space Network, Green Bank, Medicina, and Noto.
+Any EVN proposal requesting the VLBA or two or more of the non-EVN VLBA affiliates identified in Item 3 below constitutes a global proposal, and must be submitted to both the VLBA and the EVN.

+3. VLBA affiliates in addition to the VLA include Arecibo, Effelsberg, the Deep Space Network, Green Bank, Medicina, and Noto.
 A VLBA proposal requesting such affiliates is handled as described in Item 1 above, except that if two or more EVN institutes are requested, then it is a global proposal and must be submitted to both the VLBA and the EVN.
 A VLBA project involving affiliates other than the VLA might be run outside of a regular VLBI Network session, depending on which affilliates are involved.
 In particular, about 20 days of time per year, outside of regular VLBI Network sessions, has been reserved for joint VLBI projects involving the VLBA and Effelsberg; submit proposals for such joint time both to the NRAO and to the MPIfR.

-Once the appropriate VLBI array is selected, run Haystack's PC-SCHED program or Caltech's UPTIME program to determine the Greenwich Sidereal Time range during which the VLBI target source(s) is (are) up at the selected antennas.
-Haystack's PC-SCHED program or Caltech's HAZI program can be used to evaluate the u-v plane coverage provided by the selected antennas (see Section 9).
-The NRAO VLBA OBSERVE program, currently under development, will include UPTIME and HAZI-like functions among its project planning tools; see Section 19.
+Once the appropriate VLBI array is selected, run the NRAO SCHED program (or the related Caltech UPTIME program available with SCHED) (Walker 1996), or the Haystack PC-SCHED program (see Section 25.1) to determine the Greenwich Sidereal Time range during which the VLBI target source(s) is (are) up at the selected antennas.
+These programs can also be used to evaluate the u-v plane coverage provided by the selected antennas (see Section 9).

-Those proposing observations in VLBA format should consult files "std\modes.vlba" and "OK\modes.vlba" in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4) to identify which VLBA setup(s) is (are) desired.
-These files are also available from the VLBA home page via WWW browsers such as Mosaic or Netscape (see Section 25.3).
+Those proposing observations in VLBA format should consult files "std_modes.vlba" and "OK_modes.vlba" in directory "pub" on host ftp.aoc.nrao.edu" (146.88.1.103) to identify which VLBA setup(s) is (are) desired.
+These files are also available from the VLBA home page (see Section 25.3).